langchain4j/langchain4j/docs/docs/integrations/embedding-stores/pgvector.md

 # PGVector

-LangChain4j integrates seamlessly with [PGVector] (https://github.com/pgvector/pgvector), allowing developers to store and query vector embeddings directly in PostgreSQL.
+LangChain4j integrates seamlessly with [PGVector](https://github.com/pgvector/pgvector), allowing developers to store and query vector embeddings directly in PostgreSQL.
 This integration is ideal for applications like semantic search, recommendation systems, and more.

 ## Maven Dependency